 Any student who posts material without prior approval will be subject to disciplinary action.
 Prior approval must be obtained before displaying these materials.
-Materials should be submitted to Kaitlin Armerding at least one week prior to the requested distribution.
+Materials should be submitted to the front office staff at least one week prior to the requested distribution.